 - SPECIAL CASE: Some bosses are all about the drama.
 And no matter how hard you try, they are going to create workplace drama around you and involving you.
 If that’s the case, figure out if this really is the place for you — for now and in the long run.

-But here’s the real problem about dealing with workplace drama
+Real problem with workplace drama

 And if you don’t have to be the person who solves everything, then you don’t need to spend much time on the drama.
 Not that you shouldn’t keep an ear open just to know what’s happening, but don’t get caught up in it!